tin2tin/Blender_Screenwriter/README.md

 Download the files and zip them, then use the normal Blender installation procedure.

 In the Text Editor Sidebar you'll find the Screenwriting buttons.
-They'll be disabled until you create a text-block with a .fountain extention or open a file.
+They'll be disabled until you create a text-block with a .fountain extention or open .fountain a file.

 ### Test Screenplay Files
 https://fountain.io/_downloads/Big%20Fish.fountain